 You can read our best tips on how to feed your chickens to keep your Silkie’s little bouncing balls of furry fun.

-It does need to be pointed out that Silkie feathers are not as waterproof as other breeds.
-You will need to give them enough shelter to keep themselves dry.
+It should be pointed out that Silkie feathers are not as waterproof as those of other breeds.
+You will need to give them enough shelter to keep them dry.

 They do handle being cooped up better than most others.
 Many people keep them on an enclosed back porch with access to a fenced-in backyard.